Mann-gupta1/learn_DSA/README.md

   - Built with React Three Fiber for 3D visualizations
   - D3.js and Recharts for data visualization
 - **FAQs**: Frequently asked questions for each concept
+- **AI Chatbot**: Intelligent floating chatbot that answers questions about concepts, app features, and can fetch context from URLs

 ### User Features
 - **User Authentication**: Secure registration and login with JWT tokens